-Marion Utilities pumps about 3.7 million gallons per day of water from wells in the Teays River Valley.
-Many years ago, Glaciers carved out the valley and then the valley was filled with glacial till.
+Marion Utilities pumps about 3.7 million gallons of water per day from wells in the Teays River Valley.
+Many years ago, glaciers carved out this valley and filled the area with glacial sediment.
 This has made an excellent groundwater source for the City of Marion.

-Marion Utilities works to protect the groundwater source.
-For information on preventing groundwater contamination go to www.marionutilities.com.
-The groundwater is softened, filtered, treated with chlorine and fluoride (if needed), and pumped into the drinking water system.
+Marion Utilities works hard to protect our groundwater sources and treatment processes.
+Once pumped, the groundwater is softened, filtered, treated with chlorine, and pumped into the drinking water system.
+For more information on preventing groundwater contamination, please visit: